Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 If you’re in a hurry, here are the general rules of thumb.

-• USPS is usually cheaper for: Lightweight packages (under 2 pounds), small boxes, media mail, and shipping to P.O. boxes and residential addresses.
+• USPS is usually cheaper for: Lightweight packages (under 2 pounds), small boxes, media mail, and shipping to PO boxes and residential addresses.

 • UPS is often cheaper for: Heavier packages (over 10 pounds), large boxes, and time sensitive express shipments where guaranteed delivery is critical.